-As other companies wind down for the holidays, retail businesses are ramping up in preparation for heightened demand and traffic in-store and online.
-During this period, businesses must be prepared to staff their locations adequately, and adhere to scheduling laws and regulations in various cities and countries, while also delivering predictability and fairness in work-life balance.
+As other companies wind down during seasonal highs and lows, retail businesses are ramping up in preparation for heightened demand and traffic in-store and online.
+During this period, businesses must be prepared to staff their locations adequately and adhere to scheduling laws and regulations in various cities and countries, while also delivering predictability and fairness in work-life balance.

 Improper and inconsistent scheduling can be detrimental to the business, often leading to associate burnout and even damage to the brand, as customer service is often impacted as a result.
-Here are several tips for retail businesses to better manage time off requests and ensure predictability and fairness in schedule coverage to ultimately set the business up for success during the holidays.
+Here are several tips for retail businesses to better manage time-off requests and ensure predictability and fairness in schedule coverage no matter the time of year.

-The retail industry has been widely adopting innovative solutions such as mobile self-service to enhance the customer experience, however, the workforce itself has not received the same level of innovation.
-Relying on manual or paper-based systems is common for many retail businesses, which can often cause roadblocks and frustration for both employers and their associates.
-On the employer side, it hinders their ability to optimize scheduling, and from an associate’s perspective, they lack visibility and communication of their schedules which can lead to several challenges such as disengagement and absenteeism.
-In fact, Gallup revealed 85% of employees worldwide are either not engaged or actively disengaged at work.
+The retail industry has been widely adopting innovative solutions and technology to enhance the customer experience, however, many associates are still relying on manual or paper-based systems.
+When it comes to scheduling, this can often cause roadblocks and frustration for both them and employers.
+On the employer side, it hinders the ability to optimize scheduling, and from an associate’s perspective, they lack visibility and the ability to effectively communicate over their schedules, which can lead to challenges such as disengagement and absenteeism.
+Harvard Business Review found that more stable scheduling increased sales, better labour productivity, and improved customer service.

-Leaders in the retail industry are providing consumer-grade experiences by providing their workforce with mobile self-service solutions.
+Leaders in the retail industry can provide their workforce with a consumer-grade experience through mobile self-service solutions.
 These solutions help associates manage their schedules on the go at any time.
-For example, allowing associates to easily switch shifts, see upcoming schedules, and communicate time-off requests.
-As employees have greater control of their own schedules, they’re more likely to be engaged, which according to Gallup, can lead to 21% greater profitability and 59% less turnover.
+When employees have greater control of their own schedules – like easily switching shifts, viewing upcoming schedules, and communicating time-off requests – they’re more likely to be engaged, which, according to Gallup, can lead to 21% greater profitability and 59% less turnover.

 Planning and scheduling labour in advance is a challenge for many retailers.
 In fact, only 12% of retail organizations strongly agree that their company has the capability to properly predict and plan for labour needs.

-Dysfunctional scheduling practices such as “just-in-time scheduling” or “call-in-shifts” – whereby employers provide tentative schedules and cancel or make last minute changes – has led to unpredictability of work schedules.
-These practices not only make it difficult for workers to schedule appointments, arrange childcare, and manage other jobs, but the fluctuation in hours can also result in significant variations in pay, causing income instability.
+Dysfunctional scheduling practices such as “just-in-time scheduling” or “call-in-shifts” – where employers provide tentative schedules and cancel or make last-minute changes – leads to unpredictability.
+These practices not only make it difficult for workers to schedule doctor’s appointments, arrange childcare, and manage other jobs, but the fluctuation in hours can also result in significant variations in pay, causing income instability.

 Employers must work to provide their associates with fair and stable schedules to lessen the effects of stress and instability.
 If associates will be required to work on a holiday or work longer hours, employers must ensure they’re providing plenty of advance notice.
-In some states, changes to associates’ schedules must be communicated two weeks in advance of the scheduled shift.
-Businesses must plan ahead, provide notice, and stay on top of changing legislation to ensure they’re adhering to fair scheduling laws.
+In some U.S. states, changes to associates’ schedules must be communicated two weeks in advance of the scheduled shift.
+Plan ahead, communicate, and stay on top of changing legislation to ensure you’re adhering to fair scheduling laws.

-Flexible work arrangements can help businesses attract workers and increase engagement over the holidays, and during other busy seasons as well.
+Flexible work arrangements can help businesses attract workers and increase engagement over long weekends and during other busy seasons as well.
 In fact, 62% of retailers recognize that a greater focus on flexibility and associates’ work-life balance is crucial for overall engagement.

-However, flexibility can mean different things for different employers.
-For example, one business may allow associates to work from an alternate location, while another may give associates mobile or online access to create their own work schedule.
-Flexible arrangements can improve morale and alleviate stress during times of heavier workloads and long hours.
+Flexibility can mean different things for different employers.
+For example, one business may allow associates to work from an alternate location while another may give associates mobile or online access to create their own work schedule.
+Flexible arrangements like these can improve morale and alleviate stress during times of heavier workloads and long hours.

-Task management tools can help ensure workers with the needed skills are doing the right tasks, for example, rolling out new merchandising displays, auditing inventory, and setting up holiday promotional campaigns.
+Task management tools can help ensure workers with certain skills are doing the right tasks, for example, rolling out new merchandising displays, auditing inventory, and setting up promotional campaigns.
 Tying task management into labour planning and scheduling will ensure retailers have the right number of hours allocated to tasks that need to be completed, while skilled associates are scheduled to perform the right job.

-Without accurate labour planning and forecasting, retailers might not have the right people assigned to the right task and can impact the overall customer experience as the business risks tasks not being completed efficiently or on time.
+Without accurate labour planning and forecasting, you might not have the right people assigned to the right task.
+This can impact the overall customer experience, as your business risks not completing tasks efficiently or on time.

 As the year ends, businesses also need to think about how they’ll handle their associates’ unused vacation time and banked hours.
 While most associates want to make the most of their hard-earned days off, only 54% of American workers use their eligible vacation time.
 If businesses don’t determine the policy around unused vacation hours ahead of time, associates can panic and schedule their time off all at once.